-If I was you OR If I were you-Grammar Puzzle Solved (22)
+If I was you OR If I were you-GPS-22

 One of the most common grammar confusions in English is whether to say “if I was you” or “if I were you.”
 Both sound familiar, especially in casual conversation, but one is grammatically correct while the other is not—at least in formal English.